leekai123/groupproject/README.md

 ********************************************
 # CRUD service
 - Create
--	A restaurant document may contain the following attributes with an example:
+-	A Champion database may contain the following attributes with an example:
-	1)	Restaurant Name (Shake Shack)
+	1)	Champion Name (AHRI)
-	2)	Restaurant ID (00000003), restaurant id must be 8 digits
+	2)	Champion ID (00000001), Character id must be 8 digits
-	3)	Borough (Sha Tin)
+	3)	Role (Mage)
-	4)	Street (null)
+	4)	Abilities (null)
-	5)	Restaurant Telephone (26516828), telephone number must be 8 digits
-	6)	Cuisine (American)
-	7)	Description (...
-Very nice hamburger)
+	5)	Difficulty (Moderate)
+	6)	Description (...ahri is a fox-like vastaya )

-Restaurant Name and Restaurant ID is mandatory, and other attributes are optional.
+Champion Name and Champion ID is mandatory, and other attributes are optional.

 Create operation is post request, and all information is in body of request.